Astron/Astron/doc/protocol/12-stateserver.md

     `args(uint32 doid_id, uint64 new_ai_channel, uint64 old_ai_channel)`
 > A set AI message moves receiving objects to a new AI.
 >
-> The objects will first broadcast a changing AI message to its old AI channel,
+> If an objects has an existing AI, it will send a ChangingAI message to its old
+> AI channel.
+If the object has children, it will also add its children as a
-> as well as to all of its children on the parent message channel (1 << 32|parent_id).
+> recipient using the parent messages channel (1 << 32|parent_id).
+>
 > Children whose AI channels have not been explicitly set will process the message
 > as if they had recieved a set AI message with ai_channel equal to the new AI;
 > their AI channel is implicitly set to that of their parent.